tryingsomestuff/Minic/README.md

 Also thanks to TCEC for letting Minic participate to the Season 15, 16, 17 and 18, it is fun to see Minic on such a great hardware.

 And of course thanks to all the members of the talkchess forum and CPW, and to H.G.
-Muller for hosting the friendly monthly tourney.
+Muller and Joost Buijs for hosting the well-known friendly monthly tourney.

 ## Info
 - Am I a chess player ?